mbursa/xspec-table-models/README.md

 * **param_indexes** - array of parameter indexes for the current spectral row (not really needed, but provided for completeness; you can use the index to get the parameter value from the parameter value grid)
 * **energies** - array of energies in [keV] (a copy of the energy grid passed to the class constructor)

+The iterator skips any rows that have the spectra filled already.
+In that way, if the FITS file have existed before, only the missing spectra are computed and so the script allows for a recovery from an interrupted run.
+On the other hand, if you want to start over, you need to remove the existing FITS file before starting the script.

 Example:
 ```python
 model = XspecTableModelAdditive(...)